NeuraLegion/sectester-net/src/SecTester.Bus/README.md

 #### Executing RPC methods

-The `EventBus` exposes a `Execute()` method.
+The `IEventBus` exposes a `Execute()` method.
 This method is intended to perform a command to the application and returns an `Task` with its response.

 ```csharp